Jingqiao-Hu/matlab_cgal_CVT/readme.md

 ## usage

-1. generate .mex using mex_generation.m
+1. generate .mex using mex_generation_local.m

 2. the corresponding examples are also given